Adventures, culinary and otherwise, await at Ninja New York.

 It is doubtful, for example, that anyone ever walked away from a meal at Medieval Times, across the river from New York in Lyndhurst, New Jersey, and raved about the roasted chicken or the spare ribs or the garlic bread.
 What brings people to this venue (which has been built to look like a castle) is the two-hour tournament, which includes jousting, swordsmanship, hand-to-hand combat, equestrian events, and falconry.
 The cost is $57.95 per adult, $34.95 per child.
 Medieval Times has “castles” in nine cities, including Chicago, Dallas, and Toronto.

 At Ninja New York, the theme is feudal Japan, carried out in an underground maze of dungeon-like rooms and hallways that are meant to appear sinister.
 If they fail to throw a scare into your weary bones, count on an armed ninja warrior leaping out of the shadows and holding a knife to your throat to get the job done.
-A full menu of hot dishes and sushi are one hand, though the majority of patrons opt for katana, $50 per person, which is essentially a Japanese surf and turf, consisting of steak teriyaki and Alaskan king crab.
+A full menu of hot dishes and sushi is on hand, though the majority of patrons opt for katana, $50 per person, which is essentially a Japanese surf and turf, consisting of steak teriyaki and Alaskan king crab.

 I have written in this space about the dark dining events featured sporadically at Camaje in the Village.
 If you don’t mind traveling, you can visit the source of dark dining at the now-defunct Dans le Noir (“In the Night”).
 To make the experience truly authentic, the restaurant is staffed by blind and visually-impaired servers.
 (Unless diners are required to sign hold-harmless statements, this sounds like a lawsuit waiting to happen.)